-Whether you’re already a runner wanting to start trail running, or a beginner runner researching how to trail run, welcome to our comprehensive ultimate beginner’s guide to trail running.
-In this post we answer all the key questions and tell you what you need to know to start trail running, including what shoes to wear when running on trails, how to find trails to run on and how to stay safe on the trails, as well as sharing our top tips and advice for new and beginner trail runners.
+Whether you’re already a trail runner wanting to start trail running, or a beginner trail runner researching how to trail run, welcome to our comprehensive ultimate trail running for beginners guide.
+In this post we answer all the key questions and tell you what you need to know to start trail running, including what shoes to wear when running on trails, how to find trails to run on, how to trail run and how to stay safe on the trails, as well as sharing our top tips and advice for new and beginner trail runners.

 Click one of the links below to jump to specific sections, or scroll down to read the complete Beginner’s Guide To Trail Running: